Coalition Labour

 Following the election, the four ministers continued in position.
 Stephen Walsh, who had been elected as a Labour Party candidate, also agreed to join the coalition government.
 However, he was sponsored by the Lancashire and Cheshire Miners' Federation, which voted against his participation, and he therefore left the government a few days later.

 Of the remaining four Coalition Labour MPs, Wardle resigned in 1920 due to poor health, and Barnes retired at the 1922 United Kingdom general election.
-Parker and Roberts stood in that election; as the coalition had ended, they were termed a National Liberal and an independent candidate respectively, and only Roberts won his seat.
+Parker and Roberts stood in that election; as the coalition had ended, they were termed a National Liberal and an independent candidate respectively, (Note: However, F. W. S. Craig records Parker as standing as an independent in the election, despite the recognition as supporting the National Liberals.) and only Roberts won his seat.
 He stood again at the 1923 United Kingdom general election, as a Conservative Party candidate, but was then defeated.